Heating Program

 Annual Picnic

 In 1999, we held our first picnic for people with special needs.
-Twenty five of them, along with their caregivers a mission team, and my staff came.
+Twenty five of them, along with their caregivers, a mission team, and my staff came.
 For many of them, it was the first time out of their apartments since they became disabled (for many more than 5 years).
-In our city of Bila Tserkva, it was the first time people had seen people with special needs out in public!
-You see, at that time people with special needs were hidden away at home or in orphanages.
+In our city of Bila Tserkva, it was the first time people had seen anyone with special needs.
+At that time people with special needs were hidden away at home or in orphanages.
 I was actually told by a Ukrainian that there were no such people in Ukraine.

 At the end of 6 hours I had to tell them, “sorry, but we need to get you home before it gets dark.”
 And so this became an annual event in Bila Tserkva, and eventually grew to over 400 people, with volunteers from 5 or 6 churches and a mission team from Impact, helping us in picking up people, serving the the hot meals, providing entertainment, and taking them home.